ndless-nspire/nsptools-history/Ndless/branches/3.6/doc/ReadMe.txt

 Development team
 ================

+Co-creator and lead maintainer:
   Olivier Armand aka ExtendeD  -  < olivier dot calc at gmail dot com >

-Former team member:
+Co-creator:
   Geoffrey Anneheim aka geogeo - < geoffrey dot anneheim at free dot fr >

+Contributors:
+Adriweb, bsl, critor, Excale, Goplat, hoffa, Jim Bauwens, Levak, Lionel Debroux, lkj, tangrs, Vogtinator, ... and many others.

-Ndless is brought to you by Omnimaga: The Coders Of Tomorrow
+Ndless is brought to you by www.omnimaga.org and tiplanet.org
-                        www.omnimaga.org

 We will gladly accept PayPal donations for the hardware expenses that were required for the development of Ndless.
 You can use the e-mail addresses above